bryant1410/bloc/bloc_v2_roadmap.md

 ### Medium effort:

 + Refactor the routes to only use the newer `*list` functions.
 Write specialized routes replacing the old routes to cover the API spec.
-(TODO @kejace: write a detailed proposal on what to do here).
+(TODO @kejace: write a detailed proposal on what to do here.
+This will be work in pair with @charles).
 + Replace disk-backend with a proper DB.
 This requires(?) the dockerization too (already implemented in `cirrus`)
 + Convert to `TypeScript` or enforce `@flow` type annotations.